Resource Center > Job Seekers > 5 of the most effective LinkedIn headlines you should be copying

 The last thing you want your headline to be is boring.
 Recruiters see dozens, if not hundreds, of dull headlines every day.
 To stand out from the crowd, you need to enhance your job title with attention-grabbing words that give viewers a clearer picture of who you are and what you have to offer.

-When you look at Darleen Ghirardi’s headline, for example, the words Results-Oriented, Exceptional, and Strategic, paint a vivid picture of a competent and driven professional.
+When you look at Jake Seeley’s headline, for example, the words rigorous, relevant, and engaging paint a vivid picture of a competent and driven professional.

 Here are some other strong adjectives to use: